 1. The integration can be one-directional and bi-directional.

 2. This article explains how the integration with Azure DevOps with Azure board to Kanbanize swimlane mapping as well as Board-to-Board mapping can be used.

 Integromat uses polling to synchronize data.
 This could be done every 15 min, 5 min or even every single minute, depending on your integration payment plan.
 Most platforms have 15 min in their free offerings.
 However, if you need real-time data integration you can use a generic HTTP WebHook Connector.
 The WebHook Connector will provide a unique URL for your scenario.

 Using Dedicated Integration User

-To prevent loops in bi-directional integrations we suggest to create and use a dedicated integration user with special credentials.
+To prevent loops in bi-directional integrations we suggest creating and using a dedicated integration user with special credentials.
 The user will make modifications on behalf of the Azure DevOps system when in Kanbanize and the other way around.
-Is is also better for traceability and proper functioning of the integration, having the right permissions, log history entries, etc.
+It is also better for traceability and proper functioning of the integration, having the right permissions, log history entries, etc.

 When you have multiple teams working in Kanbanize and/or in Azure DevOps and you need to bridge them.
 For example, Team A, Team B, and Team C are working in Azure DevOps and Team K is working in Kanbanize and receives requests/tasks in the form of issues, opened in Azure DevOps.

 As the rest of the teams are used to Azure DevOps, they report issues in the Team K repository in Azure DevOps and they also expect to receive comments and updates in Azure DevOps, while Team K uses the Kanban Method advantages and a complex workflow setup in Kanbanize.